matteranalytics/matter-analytics-webpage/src/custom/projects/_template.md

 Here's a line for us to start with.

 This line is separated from the one above by two newlines, so it will be a *separate paragraph*.

-This line is also a separate paragraph, but...
-This line is only separated by a single newline, so it's a separate line in the *same paragraph*. ❗Again, not rendered properly.